 Weight: 122.4 lbs.

 I treated myself to a hot stone therapy massage today, which was so nice that it actually hurt.
-And, since out here Wednesday is double coupon day, I decided to do some shopping.
-It was really difficult to find anything edible at my local Copps; most foods had some additive that I didn't want, like high fructose corn syrup, nitrites, aspartame, soy/milk/vegetable protein isolate or extract and of course MSG.
-I started actually leaving my coupons right by the food-like substances I'd rejected.
-Luckily, those coupons were snapped up in no time.
-I also ran into another supercoupon person who informed me about a 100% rebate on dish detergent.
-That was a good find.
+And, since Wednesday is double coupon day, I decided to do some shopping.
+It was really difficult to find anything edible at my local store.
+Most foods had some additive that I didn't want, like high fructose corn syrup, nitrites, aspartame, soy/milk/vegetable protein isolate, or extract and of course MSG.

 Weight: 120.6 lbs.